Why Is Crime So High In Sunderland?

 22nd July 2020

-Over the centuries, the Sunderland area was home to a wide range of industries consisting of potteries, limestone quarrying, coal mining, and shipbuilding.
-A large population of the district was shipbuilders, as the city is divided by the River Wear.
-Sunderland was one of the country’s chief shipbuilding towns and due to this, the city was hailed as the “Largest Shipbuilding Town in the World”.
+Over the centuries, Sunderland has been home to a wide range of industries, such as pottery, limestone quarrying, coal mining and shipbuilding.
+Many of the district’s population were shipbuilders, given that the town is divided by the River Wear.
+For this reason, Sunderland was one of the country’s chief ship-building towns, at one point hailed as the “Largest Ship Building Town in the World”.

-The region is also well known for its history of glass-making, which dates back to over 1500 years.
-Although, competition from overseas forced the closure of the town’s glass-making factories.
-Years later, in 1998, the National Glass Centre was opened which is a famous tourist attraction that reflects Sunderland’s distinguished glass history.
+Additionally, the region is popular for its history of glassmaking, which dates as far back as over 200 years ago.
+However, overseas competition forced the closure of many of the town’s glass-making factories.
+Years later, in 1998, the National Glass Centre opened as a famous tourist attraction to remember the distinguished industry history.

-Even though the region has an incredibly notable past, the present day is not as positive.
-Felony is a huge issue in Sunderland and residents worry about the rising figures in criminal activity.
-Within this article, we will be discussing the crime in Sunderland and explaining why the crime is so high in Sunderland.
+Despite the region’s impressive past, the present day is much more sombre.
+Sunderland and its residents actively struggle with the glaring issues of felony, and the rising crime figures along with it.
+In this article, we will be taking a look at the crime in Sunderland and answer the question of why is crime so high in Sunderland.

 Is Sunderland Dangerous?